cybercog/laravel-ban/README.md

 ## Security

-If you discover any security related issues, please email a.komarev@cybercog.su instead of using the issue tracker.
+If you discover any security related issues, please email oss@cybercog.su instead of using the issue tracker.

 ## Credits